vielhuber/magicreplace/README.md

 ### How is magicreplace different from those tools?

-* blazingly fast (~1sec runtime on 100mb database file with 300.000 rows)
+* Blazingly fast (~1sec runtime on 100mb database file with 300.000 rows)
-* lightweight: only 4kb in size
+* Lightweight: only 4kb in size
-* file based: does not need a database or a wp installation - works on plain (sql) files
+* File based: does not need a database or a wp installation - works on plain (sql) files
-* multi replace: does multiple replaces
+* Multi replace: does multiple replaces
-* considers edge cases: objects inside serialized strings
+* Considers edge cases: objects inside serialized strings

 ## Command line